dieselfox1/fincommerce/docs/extensions/ux-guidelines-extensions/onboarding.md

 **Show helpful empty states**.
 Rely on the existing plugin UI, if any, to guide users towards successful setup and use of the plugin.
 Avoid onboarding emails, push notifications, and welcome tours.

-**Plugins should not redirect on activation from WordPress plugins area**.
+**Plugins should not redirect on activation from finpress plugins area**.
 This can break bulk activation of plugins.
-Following the [dotorg plugin guideline 11](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#11-plugins-should-not-hijack-the-admin-dashboard), the extension shouldn't hijack the dashboard or hide functionality of core or other extensions.
+Following the [dotorg plugin guideline 11](https://developer.finpress.org/plugins/finpress-org/detailed-plugin-guidelines/#11-plugins-should-not-hijack-the-admin-dashboard), the extension shouldn't hijack the dashboard or hide functionality of core or other extensions.

 **Avoid dead end links and pages**.
 There should always be a way forward or back.